-- (1) A water resource plan for the NSW Murray-Darling Basin Porous Rock water resource plan area must, in relation to the Western Porous Rock, Gunnedah-Oxley Basin MDB and Sydney Basin MDB SDL resource units, include rules that are designed to ensure that the objectives set out in the following provisions are met:

-- (a) section 10.18;

-- (b) section 10.19;

-- (c) section 10.20.

-- (2) A water resource plan for the Goulburn-Murray water resource plan area must, in relation to the Goulburn-Murray: Sedimentary Plain SDL resource unit, include rules that are designed to ensure that the objective set out in section 10.20 is met.

-Note: The objectives set out in the provisions referred to are the following:

-- (a) in section 10.18-that for priority environmental assets and priority ecosystem functions that depend on groundwater, the operation of the plan does not compromise the meeting of environmental watering requirements; - (b) in section 10.19-that for groundwater that has a significant hydrological connection to surface water, the operation of the plan does not compromise the meeting of environmental watering requirements; - (c) in section 10.20-that the operation of the plan does not compromise: - (i) the overall structural integrity of the aquifer (whether within or outside the water resource plan area) arising from take within the long-term annual diversion limit for an SDL resource unit; or - (ii) the overall hydraulic relationships and properties between groundwater and surface water systems, between groundwater systems, and within groundwater systems.
+- (1) A water resource plan for the NSW Murray-Darling Basin Porous Rock water resource plan area must, in relation to the Western Porous Rock, Gunnedah-Oxley Basin MDB and Sydney Basin MDB SDL resource units, include rules that are designed to ensure that the objectives set out in the following provisions are met: - (a) section 10.18; - (b) section 10.19; - (c) section 10.20. - (2) A water resource plan for the Goulburn-Murray water resource plan area must, in relation to the Goulburn-Murray: Sedimentary Plain SDL resource unit, include rules that are designed to ensure that the objective set out in section 10.20 is met. - Note: The objectives set out in the provisions referred to are the following: - (a) in section 10.18 that for priority environmental assets and priority ecosystem functions that depend on groundwater, the operation of the plan does not compromise the meeting of environmental watering requirements; - (b) in section 10.19 that for groundwater that has a significant hydrological connection to surface water, the operation of the plan does not compromise the meeting of environmental watering requirements; - (c) in section 10.20 that the operation of the plan does not compromise: - (i) the overall structural integrity of the aquifer (whether within or outside the water resource plan area) arising from take within the long-term annual diversion limit for an SDL resource unit; or - (ii) the overall hydraulic relationships and properties between groundwater and surface water systems, between groundwater systems, and within groundwater systems.

-10.21 subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome 1 The applicable area for the WRP is the NSW Murray-Darling Porous Rock True Schedule B WRP ss.
-4.2, 4.3 Schedule B refers to WRP ss.
-4.2 and 4.3 as addressing s.
-10.21 of the Basin Plan.
-Schedule B also refers to the sections relating to ss.
-10.18, 10.19 and 10.20 of the Basin Plan.
-These matters are considered further in the assessments below.
-Examination of ss.
-1.6 and 1.8 confirm that these sections of the proposed WRP include information relating to the future reviews of the effectiveness of rules included to achieve the objectives of s.
-10.21.
-These matters are considered further in the assessment for s.
-10.47A of the Basin Plan.
+10.21 subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome 1 The applicable area for the WRP is the NSW Murray-Darling Porous Rock False Schedule B Schedule B states that the section applies to groundwater resources that are out of scope of the WRP area.
 Assessment of requirements for the purpose of s.
-10.02 of the Basin Plan has confirmed that, the proposed WRP contain SDL resource units referred to in s.
+10.02 of the Basin Plan has confirmed that, the WRP area does not contain the SDL resource units referred to in s.
 10.21 of the Basin Plan.
-The Authority is satisfied that this requirement has been met.
-MET If 'yes' apply the following for the Western Porous Rock, Gunnedah-Oxley Basin MDB and Sydney Basin MDB SDL resource units: The WRP includes rules to ensure that the objectives are met as follows: (a) in section 10.18-that for priority environmental assets and priority ecosystem functions that True WRP s.
-4.2 Schedule D, s.
-6 Schedule B refers to WRP s.
-4.2 as addressing ss.
-10.18 and 10.21 of the Basin Plan.
+Therefore, the requirement is not required to be addressed in the proposed WRP and subsequent assessment tests have been turned off.
+Not applicable If 'yes' apply the following for the Western Porous Rock, Gunnedah-Oxley Basin MDB and Sydney Basin MDB SDL resource units: The WRP includes rules to ensure that the objectiv ves are met as follo ws: (a) in section 10.18 - that for priority environmental assets and priority ecosystem functions that depend on groundwater, the operation of the plan does not compromise ability to meet environmental watering requirements Test turned off Not applicable Not applicable (b) in section 10.19 - that for groundwater that has a significant hydrological connection to surface water, the operation of the plan does Test turned off Not applicable Not applicable